quot3s/quot3s.github.io/index.md

   </div>

   <div class="quote-card">
-    <div class="quote-text">Bug Bounty, freelancing or back to 9-5 or all of them.
+    <div class="quote-text">Bug Bounty, Freelancing, getting back to 9-5 or all of them.
 What would you do if given a choice?</div>
   </div>

   <div class="quote-card">